- build and then publish your snaps on the Snap store

 To get started, run

 snapcraft init.
 This creates a buildable snapcraft.yaml template within a snap sub-directory relative to your current filesystem location.
+If the command cannot be found, make sure

 The typical snap build process centres on iterating over the configuration of parts, plugins and interfaces within this snapcraft.yaml file: